pojntfx/networked-linux-memsync/docs/notes.md

 - TODO: Benchmark for `udev` vs. polling time for waiting until NBD device becomes available

-- TODO: Benchmark for first chunk latency for memory vs. file vs. directory backends as RTT increases
+- TODO: Benchmark for first chunk latency for memory vs. file vs. directory vs.Redis vs. S3 vs. Cassandra with RTT = 0 (direct only - the throughput will make the pre-emptive pulls matter)
-- TODO: Benchmark for first chunk latency for Redis, S3 and cassandra backends as RTT increases

 ### Throughput